India's premier resume service

-In addition to exploring the company’s official website and social media accounts, think of your skills and expertise that can directly contribute to company’s growth.
+In addition to exploring the company’s official website and social media accounts, think of your skills and expertise that can directly contribute to the company’s growth.

 Describe a Situation When You Exercised Leadership?

-Mention Someone You Admire and Why?
+Mention Someone, You Admire and Why?

-This question is usually asked to explore your personal side – your values and preferences.
-There is no fix answer to this question.
+This question is usually asked to explore your side – your values and preferences.
+There is no fixed answer to this question.
 It can be someone you know personally or a celebrity.
 Just be genuine since it is completely pointless to predict what exactly could be the right answer from the recruiter’s perspective.